dotnet/apireviews/2018/System.Device.Gpio/README.md

 ## Notes

-* `EnableRasingEvents` looks like a usability trap.
-Could we do this automtaically, e.g. when a callback is registered, when `NotifyFilter` is set, or when `WaitForEvent` is called
+* `EnableRaisingEvents` looks like a usability trap.
+Could we do this automatically, e.g. when a callback is registered, when `NotifyFilter` is set, or when `WaitForEvent` is called
 * Should we also offer `WaitForEventAsync`?
 * `WaitForEvent` has race condition, unless the system buffers events.